dennisdoomen/CSharpGuidelines/Guidelines/2200_FrameworkGuidelines.md

 Configure the development environment to use **Warning Level 4** for the C# compiler, and enable the option **Treat warnings as errors** .
 This allows the compiler to enforce the highest possible code quality.

 ### Properly fill the attributes of the `AssemblyInfo.cs` file  (AV2215) ![](images/3.png)
 Ensure that the attributes for the company name, description, copyright statement, version, etc. are filled.
-One way to ensure that version and other fields that are common to all assemblies have the same values, is to move the corresponding attributes out of the `AssemblyInfo.cs` into a `SolutionInfo.cs` file that is shared by all projects within the solution.
+One way to ensure that version and other fields that are common to all assemblies have the same values, is to move the corresponding attributes out of the `AssemblyInfo.cs` into a `SolutionInfo.cs` file that is shared by all projects within a solution.

 ### Avoid LINQ for simple expressions  (AV2220) ![](images/3.png)
-Rather than
+Rather than:

 	var query = from item in items where item.Length > 0;

-prefer using the extension methods from the `System.Linq` namespace.
+prefer the use of extension methods from the `System.Linq` namespace:

 	var query = items.Where(i => i.Length > 0);